gvijjay/Predective_Maintenence/README.md

 - 📈 Time-series anomaly detection with LSTM Autoencoders

-- 📤 Email alerts for anomalies
+- 📤 Email alerts for anomalies and whatsapp messages for alerts

 - 🔁 Conversational memory for contextual